Video subtitle editor

 Kapwig Subtitle Editor

-Kapwig has an uncommon layout with a small video preview and vertically positioned subtitle timelines.
-While the overall hierarchy places the main task of subtitle editing at the top, a small video preview makes it difficult to invision the subtitles.
+Kapwig had an uncommon layout with a small video preview and vertically positioned subtitle timelines.
+I found that wle the overall hierarchy placed the main task of subtitle editing at the top, a small video preview made it difficult to envision the subtitles.

-I first created a sitemap for the web experience.
+Once I had completed my competitor research, I started to create a sitemap for the VideoMyJob web experience.
 This allowed me to quickly figure out the basic user journey and how I might organise all the steps users need to take.

-After fleshing out the basic structure with a user flow diagram I created some low fidelity sketches to explore different layouts.
-When I felt I was ready to flesh the layouts further, I dove into high fidelity designs in Sketch.
-I created versions with features that at this stage we were not sure if we wanted to include in version 1.
-This helped us get a sense of what the editor could be like and if we felt these features would be valuable to our users.
+After fleshing out the basic structure with a user flow diagram, I created some low fidelity sketches to explore different layouts.
+When I felt I was ready to flesh out the layouts further, I dove into high fidelity designs in Sketch.
+I created versions with features that, at this stage, we were not sure whether we wanted to include in version 1.
+This helped us to get a sense of what the editor could be like and if we felt these features would be valuable to our users.

 Version 1

-This version allowed users to edit the subtitle text directly on the timeline which decluttered the screen quite a bit.
-There were down sides to this design though as users would have to use horizontal scrolling instead of vertical and for users that only want to correct spelling and grammar, this was a more complicated experience.
+This version allowed users to edit the subtitle text directly on the timeline which significantly decluttered the screen.
+There were downsides to this design though as users would have to use horizontal scrolling instead of vertical and, for users that only want to correct spelling and grammar, this was a more complicated experience.

 I also explored how subtitle styling may work, adding the 'text' and 'design' tabs.
 While this wasn't planned for v1, it was good to make sure this feature would work with the rest of the subtitle editor I had designed.

-I shifted the text editing panel to the left so that the video was centered on the screen.
-I simplified the options in the nav bar and added a switch that clearly communicated whether the subtitles were on or not and that you could toggle this option.
+In the final version of the subtitle editor, I shifted the text editing panel to the left so that the video was centered on the screen.
+I also simplified the options in the navbar and added a switch that clearly communicated whether the subtitles were on or not and that you could toggle this option.

-We were unsure whether or not to put in the dev effort to include the timeline editor for adjusting timing.
+We were unsure whether or not to put in the development effort to include the timeline editor for adjusting timing.
 During user testing of early builds, the users didn't indicate that they wanted to adjust any of the timing, generally wanting to spend as little time as possible finessing the subtitles.
-This was great as were able to validate the need for this feature before commiting time to it.
+This was great as we were able to validate the need for this feature before committing time to it.
 It also resulted in a simpler interface, increasing ease of use.

 We also didn't include the option to add or delete subtitles, only to change the text.
-The result was a tool where the user was encouraged to only complete a handful of tasks; review, check spelling and grammar, and turn on the subtitles, everything else was done automatically.
-When the user selected to turn on their subtitles, we also communicate what steps to take if they wanted to add subtitles on a platform that we don't currently support, e.g. LinkedIn.
-And linked to a step by step guide.
+The result was a tool where the user was encouraged to only complete a handful of tasks; review, check spelling and grammar, and turn on the subtitles.
+Everything else was done automatically.
+When the user selected to turn on their subtitles, we also communicated what steps to take if they wanted to add subtitles on a platform that wasn't currently supported, such as LinkedIn, and linked to a step-by-step guide.

-These include all modals, error states, empty states etc.
+The final designed include all modals, error states, empty states, etc.

-Some other small details that improved the overall user experience:
+Some other small details that improved the overall user experience included:

-• We tweaked subtitle character limit tolerance to avoid large blocks of text
+• tweaking subtitle character limit tolerance to avoid large blocks of text

 Results

-Users who go from opening the subtitle editor to turning on subtitles and finishing editing within one sitting do so in 5 minutes and 54 seconds on average.
-While we can't determine exactly that this was within one sitting, setting the conversion time frame to 30 minutes increases that likelihood.
-I think 5 minutes on average is a great time and is inline with our goal to create and easy to use subtitle editor.
+On average, users who went from opening the subtitle editor to turning on subtitles and finishing editing within one sitting did so in 5 minutes and 54 seconds.
+We found that a completion time of five minutes on average was a great time and was inline with our goal to create an easy to use subtitle editor.

 Conclusion

 This project had many unknowns and a lot of reliance on tech to ensure a great user experience.
-We ended up with a subtitle editor that automatically creates subtitles based on the audio of your video with relatively high accuracy that takes little time.
+We ended up with a subtitle editor that automatically created subtitles based on the audio of the video, with relatively high accuracy that takes little time.

-There were opportunities during the project where I believe we could over built the editor and added features that were not necessary to meet our users goals.
+There were opportunities during the project where I believe we could have overbuilt the editor and added features that were not necessary to meet our user goals.
 We could have added the ability to add and remove subtitles that were not placed there by the automatic transcription and added the ability to adjust timing slightly.
-I believe having these features here would complicate the editor, giving more options would have made the tool harder to use and appear more intimidating to try out.
+I believe having these features here would have complicated the editor.
+I also believe giving more options would have made the tool harder to use and appear more intimidating to try out.
 Users may have felt inclined to use these and fiddle around with small details without much gain.

-It would have been great to have subtitles also publish to LinkedIn, but this is unfortunately a limitation of LinkedIn's API.
 This project reiterated the value of MVP product development.
-We were able to test assumptions without using extra dev time and created an easy to use subtitle editor that met our user's goals.
+We were able to test assumptions without using extra dev time and created an easy to use subtitle editor that met our users' goals.